benjiaomodular/MiniVCF/README.md

 - Fixed orientation of Cutoff and Post-LPF knobs.
 - Updated toggle switch footprint to a bit more space.
 - Swapped clipping LED positions.
 Positive clipping now at the top row.
+- Added missing labels for OpAmps, adjusted some unreadable labels.

 ### v1.0 - Initial release